jckarter/clay/doc/language-reference.md

                 | StaticExpr
                 | OrExpr

 Expressions describe how values flow among functions in a computation.
 Clay provides a hierarchy of operators with which to construct expressions.
 Many operators are syntactic sugar for overloadable [operator functions].
-The precedence hierarchy for Clay is summarized as follows, from highest to lowest, along with sample syntax and associated operator functions where appropriate.
+The precedence hierarchy for Clay is summarized as follows, from highest to lowest precedence, along with sample syntax and associated operator functions where appropriate.

 * Atomic expressions
     * [Literal expressions]